THE ASSEMBLY OF GOD

 ANGRY YET?
 IF NOT, YOU SHOULD BE.

-The Bible, the words of the One, True God, (YHWH), says that we are to get Angered, “BE ANGRY” about certain things, “YET WITHOUT SIN,” in Ephesians 4:26.
+The Bible, says that it is okay to get angry: “BE ANGRY” (about certain things), “YET WITHOUT SIN,” in Ephesians 4:26.
 Yes, it should make us angry when, as the preceding verse implies, we are surrounded by LIARS.
 We have many examples in the world today of people who are angry and sin because of their anger.
 Anger is an innate emotion that we are not to be denied.
 I am angry that some government officials think they can get away with murder, instead of just telling the truth.

 2 Co 10:4 tells us “(For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds;) KJV.
 Taking matters into our own hands is not the answer.
 The WEAPONS OF OUR WARFARE ARE MIGHTY THROUGH GOD.
 Our anger, our outrage, needs to be taken to God through our prayers.
 The previous verse in 2 Co 10 says, “For though we walk in the flesh, we do not war after the flesh:” The way we carry on our warfare is spiritual, not physically.